tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 ![wireframe](readme_assets/wireframe.png)

-Tom and I pair-coded together initially to set up the react app and code the basic HTML of the homepage, however to achieve everything that we wanted to in the short timeframe we agreed that once I had coded the initial HTML of each section, Tom would then move on to the styling while I worked on the functionality.
+Tom and I pair-coded together initially to set up the react app and code the basic HTML of the homepage, however to achieve everything that we wanted to in the short timeframe we agreed that once we had coded the initial HTML of each section, Tom would then move on to the styling while I worked on the functionality.

 ## REACT
 This being the first project we have done using a framework, it was exciting to see the basic capabilities of what React allows us to do and what is made much easier by working with a framework.